Are your supply chain practices sustainable? Does it even matter? Absolutely, it matters a lot to some extremely important stakeholders.

 The US Environmental Protection Agency reports that over 90% of a brand’s carbon emissions come from its supply chain.
 This places pressure on procurement teams (as key players in supply chain management) to champion sustainability within their organizations.

-Consumer Pressure to Embrace Sustainability
+Businesses Face Pressure to Embrace Sustainability

 As concerns about climate change grow, consumers have become increasingly vocal about their expectations that businesses will embrace sustainable practices.